tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 13. For each province/territory, find the year it had the highest number of users.

+        SELECT      br.borrowYear
+        FROM        Address a, Borrows br, User u WHERE       u.id = br.userID AND
+        GROUP BY    a.province, br.borrowYear
+        HAVING      COUNT(br.userID) > ALL(SELECT * FROM bookCounts bc)

 14. Find the nationality that has had the most bestsellers.